lfgyx/fnos_certificate_update/README.en.md

 ## Add a script to get a lucky certificate and automatically replace the FNOS certificate.
 Tutorial:
 https://club.fnnas.com/forum.php?mod=viewthread&tid=12158&page=1&extra=#pid59164

+## Common Problem

+- The web version of HTTPS access is normal, but the Feiniu APP prompts unsafe access
+- The intermediate certificate has not been uploaded or replaced.
+Adding and replacing the intermediate certificate can solve this problem.

 ## Configuration File Description

 The script requires a YAML configuration file (`update_cert.yaml`) with the following format: